as224/metabolomics/README.md

 ## HDL <a name="HDL-overall"></a>
 As an extension to LDSC, the High-Definition Likelihood (HDL) method was developed to enhance precision in estimating genetic correlations.
 The tool generates summary statistics for input GWAS files and calculates the genetic correlation between GWAS pairs.
 For a more comprehensive understanding of the tool, detailed information can be found on the associated GitHub repository: [https://github.com/zhenin/HDL](https://github.com/zhenin/HDL).
+The original paper is linked here [High-definition likelihood inference of genetic correlations across human complex traits](https://doi.org/10.1038/s41588-020-0653-y).
-In our analysis, we also employed the HDL method to the 67 GWAS studies mentioned above. (/input_files/GWAS_ids.tsv)
+In our analysis, we also employed the HDL method to the 67 GWAS studies mentioned above. `input_files/GWAS_ids.tsv`

 ### Setup Instructions for HDL <a name="setup-instructions-hdl"></a>